Dmitry Kuzmin-Karavayev

 Dmitry Vladimirovich Kuzmin-Karavayev (1886–1959) was a short-time Bolshevik who converted after the October Revolution from Marxist-Leninist atheism to Catholicism while working as a senior official of the Commissariat of Nationalities directly under a young Joseph Stalin.
 After being deported from the Soviet Union in the Philosophers' ship, he was subsequently ordained to the priesthood in the Russian Greek Catholic Church and became a well-known professor at the Russicum.

 Early life

 He was born in St. Petersburg as the son of a Russian Orthodox professor of law.
 According to Lesley Chamberlain, Kuzmin-Karavayev was also born into the hereditary Russian nobility.

 During his legal studies at the University of St. Petersburg, Dmitriy discovered the writings of Vladimir Ilyich Lenin and joined the Bolshevik faction of the Russian Social Democratic Party.
 After serving a prison term, he openly ceased all anti-Tsarist activity and received a position with the Department of State Properties at the Ministry of Agriculture.

+He was married for a time to Maria Skobtsova, a fellow revolutionary and at the time an atheist as well.
+Maria would eventually return to Russian Orthodoxy, and move to Paris following the Russian Civil War.
+She formed a convent and helped the poor.
+During World War II, she shielded and saved dozens of Jewish children, and for that she was arrested and executed by the Nazis at Ravensbruck Concentration Camp.
+She would later be a saint in the Orthodox Church.